Simulator sickness: Effect of experience in the real and simulated environments

 While anyone can experience simulator sickness, studies in flight simulators have found a correlation between the appearance of symptoms and the flight experience of the pilot.
-Studies conducted independently by the US Navy, US Coast Guard, and US Army during the 1980s all came to the same conclusion: the greater experience of the pilot, higher the likelihood of sickness symptoms during simulation training exercises.
+Studies conducted independently by the US Navy, US Coast Guard, and US Army during the 1980s all came to the same conclusion: the greater experience of the pilot, the higher the likelihood of sickness symptoms during simulation training exercises.

 In 1989, the US Army released a report detailing the results of a study examining simulator sickness in UH-60 Blackhawk flight simulators, confirming the above hypothesis.
 The report also found that longer periods between sessions of flight simulation training resulted in greater probability of detrimental symptoms appearing increased.

 Research suggests that this is the body's natural way of adjusting to these systems.
 The bodies of experienced pilots have adapted to different types of motion experienced during actual flight conditions.
 When placed into a flight simulator, visual and other stimuli cause their bodies to expect the same motions associated with actual flight conditions.
 However, their bodies instead experience the imperfect motion of the simulator, resulting in sickness.

 A similar situation can arise for pilots who have long gaps between simulator uses.
 During simulation training, the body will eventually adapt to the environment to diminish the effects of simulator sickness.
 However, when long periods of time are spent outside of the simulator, the body is not able to adequately adapt and symptoms will reappear.

 Often, adaptation is the single most effective solution to simulator sickness.
 For most individuals, adaptation can occur within only a few sessions, with only a minority of individuals (3–5 percent) never being able to adapt.
 This adaptation occurs within the psyche of the individual with repeated, controlled exposures, without any required alteration to the simulator.
 Through incremental exposures, dispersed regularly over a series of days, adaptation can occur faster than that of an abrupt all-encompassing exposure.
 However, following adaptation to the novel simulator motion environment, simulator sickness symptoms can reoccur with a return to the former environment.
 For this reason, simulator sickness is commonly referred to as a phenomenon of maladaptation sickness, due to incessant conflict between current and past environmental conditions.
 In flight training, this phenomenon can be a safety concern where it may lead to motion sickness hindering pilot performance in the real aircraft following flight simulator training.